Wangshuaiia/KGFactChecking/README.md

 # TODO
-The author is lazy.
-Please contact wangshuai2017@ia.ac.cn
+For more details, please contact wangshuai2017@ia.ac.cn